microsoft/FeatureManagement-Dotnet/README.md

 ```

 In the snippet above, the `IVariantServiceProvider<IAlgorithm>` will retrieve an implementation of `IAlgorithm` from the dependency injection container.
 The chosen implementation is dependent upon:
-* The feature that the `IAlgorithm` service was registered with.
+* The feature flag that the `IAlgorithm` service was registered with.
 * The allocated variant for that feature.

 The `IVariantServiceProvider<T>` is made available to the application by calling `IFeatureManagementBuilder.WithVariantService<T>(string featureName)`.
 See below for an example.